 African Art and Culture cannot be separated.

-African art and culture are one and the same.
-Culture is the history, practices and beliefs that make up a society.
+practices and beliefs that make up a society.
 In Africa, art was seldom used for decorative purposes, but rather to give life to the values, emotions and daily customs of the various ethnic groups throughout the continent.

 African art and culture, in many instances deals with making sense out of the world.
 It also deals with the religious aspects of life.
 The first African art were terracotta figures that didn't bother with normal human representation.
 That's because African art doesn't focus on recreating the world in another form, but rather concentrates on explaining the world to reduce the fear of the unknown.